Ritwikavps/BurstinessAndInterpersonalForagingPaper/A1_LENADataProcessing/README.md

 `A6_IncorporatePauseTimesInTSAcoustics.m` incorporates recorder pause time info into the time series files so that different sub-recordings can be identified.

 `A7_MergingSubrecsFromDeletions.m` merges sub-recordings resulting from deletions (which are separate files in the raw .its data) but are from the same recording day for an infant into a single file.
 Also identifies sub-recordings from deletions and incorporates that information (similar to A6).
+Requires `GetSectionNumVec.m`.

 For more specific details, please read comments about paths and other notes in the files before executing them.